Kaspian-TC/Kaspian-TC/README.md

-Hi, I’m @Kaspian-TC
+Hi, I'm @Kaspian-TC
-- I’m currently going into my fourth year at UTSC
+- I'm a fourth year Computer science (Comprehensive stream) undergrad at UTSC
-- I love C programming but have experience with Java too
+- I love C programming but have experience with a variety of languages including, Java, Javascript, Typescript, Haskell, Scheme, Prolog, and of course assembly
 - You can reach me at kaspian.thoft.christensen@mail.utoronto.ca

 <!---